jeanpierm/jeanpierm/README.md

 <!-- - 🌱 I’m currently learning **[Kubernetes](https://kubernetes.io/)** -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->

+## About me
+I enjoy creating software, mainly the web.
+Excited to learn new things and to improve as a person.

+Strong knowledge of languages:
+- JavaScript / TypeScript
+- Java

+Current web stacks:
+- Back: Node.js / Spring Boot
+- Front: React.js / Angular / Vue.js

 ## Skills
 <p align="left">